An abandoned Irish drift car that had been sitting for eight years, the Prodrift 350Z. This is where it started.

 We find the remains of Yatabe, Japan’s lost high-speed Test track.

-The best car show is outside Tokyo Auto Salon, we take a walk through the car park
+Sometimes the best cars are outside Tokyo Auto Salon.
+We took a walk through the car park.

-We fly to Japan in January, and get lost in Tokyo exploring back streets and beyond.
+We flew to Japan in January and got lost in Tokyo, exploring back streets and beyond.
+Every trip ends up memorable, here are some photos from this one.

 This is the story of Ireland’s top 40 + famous cars from the Forgotten JDM Car Boom.
 We deep dive into why so many famous Japanese icons ended up in Ireland and what happened to them.